 DCI-P3 vs Adobe RGB

 Developed by Adobe Systems, Adobe RGB and DCI-P3 have a lot more colors in common and are larger than sRGB.
-They are both usually found on professional monitors and are considered a wide color gamut, which is a new TV technology that offers an increase in color.
+They are both usually found on professional monitors and are considered to have a wide color gamut, which is a new TV technology that offers an increase in color.
 Think redder reds, greener greens, and bluer blues.
 However, Adobe RGB leans toward more blues and greens, whereas DCI-P3 goes into yellows and reds.

 The former is technically good enough for video editing, but if you are working on a film of a movie theater standard, then DCI-P3 would be more suitable.
 Instead, Adobe RGB is mainly aimed at photo editing and print workflows.
 As it does not carry the same multimedia capabilities as DCI-P3, Adobe RGB is less widely used on gaming or movie-focused monitors.

-DCI-P3 vs Rec.
+DCI-P3 vs. Rec.
 709

 Although DCI-P3 is mostly used by professional colorists for video editing, it is designed for broadcast in cinemas.
 As many displays still do not support this color space, it is common for Rec.
 709 to be used for distribution on TVs and monitors.
 Rec.
 709 is a color standard developed by the International Telecommunication Union Radiocommunication Sector (ITU-R) meant for high-definition television.

 As compared to Rec.
-709 which has a similar gamut to sRGB, DCI-P3 can display a much wider range of colors and more shades of green, red, and yellow.
+709, which has a similar gamut to sRGB, DCI-P3 can display a much wider range of colors and more shades of green, red, and yellow.
 It is also defined in 8-bit color depth, making it ideal for online streams or TV broadcasts.
 ITU-R has recently released the Rec.
-2020 standards meant for ultra-high-definition television with a wide color gamut – but we will not go into this for now.
+2020 standards meant for ultra-high-definition television with a wide color gamut, but we will not go into this for now.
 In all, just remember that DCI-P3 should be a color gamut to use for cinema-grade production.

-Why a DCI-P3 Monitor is Ideal for Video Editing?
+Why Is a DCI-P3 Monitor Ideal for Video Editing?

 DCI-P3 is currently not a consumer standard for many monitors since it’s usually used for digital theatrical projection.
 But with the rise of streaming services and the popularity of highly produced series such as Game of Thrones, The Crown, and The Mandalorian, devices from laptops to mobile phones are adopting DCI-P3 into their displays for a better visual experience.
-In essence, the line between movies and TV has blurred and DCI-P3 ensures color consistency no matter the channel.
+In essence, the line between movies and TV has blurred, and DCI-P3 ensures color consistency no matter the channel.
 To review footage in its most accurate light and color, most professional monitors dedicated to video and film editing are already calibrated with DCI-P3.
 Whether you are an aspiring colorist or a seasoned video editor, you would want to invest in a monitor with at least 95% DCI-P3 color space for more color coverage and an accuracy tolerance of Delta E<2 for more precise color reproduction and fidelity.

 Final Thoughts

-So, the next time you’re looking at Walter White’s highlighter yellow hazmat suit on TV or acid green hues splashed across the Matrix movies in the cinema, remember how DCI-P3 helps deliver more colors in pinpoint accuracy.
+So, the next time you’re looking at Walter White’s highlighter yellow hazmat suit on TV or acid green hues splashed across the Matrix movies in the cinema, remember how DCI-P3 helps deliver more colors with pinpoint accuracy.
 And ultimately, a beautiful masterpiece to savor visually.